wp-plugins/yith-woocommerce-ajax-search/README.txt

 Once you have installed the plugin, you just need to activate the plugin in order to enable it.

 = Configuration =
-YITH WooCommerce Ajax Search will add a new submenu called "Cart Messages" under "YIT Plugins" menu.
+YITH WooCommerce Ajax Search will add a new submenu called "Ajax Search" under "YIT Plugins" menu.
 Here you are able to configure all the plugin settings.

 = Developer =